Humbug

 As current LLMs are still prone to making serious mistakes, Humbug is designed to operate with a human in the loop.
 Wherever potentially dangerous operations are performed, the human is consulted for approval, and the tool calling approvals cannot be bypassed.

 For example, an AI may read a file, but cannot write to it without human approval.
-An AI may read a terminal window, but cannot type into it without human approval.
+An AI may read a terminal window, but cannot type into it without human agreeing.
+As AI may edit a file in an editor window, but cannot save it without a human saying it's ok.

 A key aspect of this type of system is the ability for the AI to make use of tools.
 Humbug's tool system is designed to provdide a range of orthogonal tools that can be combined to perform complex tasks.
 Tools are designed with composability in mind, allowing AIs to build complex workflows from simple building blocks.